bugsnag/bugsnag-ruby/README.md

 YourApp::Application.load_tasks
 ```

-**NOTE**: We also configure Bugsnag in the Rakefile, so the tasks that do not load the full
+> Note: We also configure Bugsnag in the Rakefile, so the tasks that do not load the full
 environment can still notify Bugsnag.

 Standard Ruby Scripts